01Does Your Policy Have a Waiver of Deductible Clause?

 Where to Find the Waiver of Deductible Information on Your Policy

 Waivers of deductible in home insurance. renters insurance and condo insurance would be found in the wording of the policy as part of the package.
 You may have the opportunity to buy additional waivers, but you should always start with asking whats included for free.
-If you are shopping for insurance, choosing a policy with the lowest threshold before the waiver kicks in is a good advantage.

 Example of How to Use a Deductible Waiver to Choose Insurance

 Amanda was shopping for her first home insurance and wanted to save money on the costs while still getting good coverage.